solidi/writing/61-find-career-freedom-with-a-daily-code-workout.md

 The core engineering workout is a process of concentration and effort.
 It requires about one hour of practice daily.
 If every day is too rigorous, exercise every other day to let the mind rest.
 Rotate a reduced set throughout the week.
 Either way, working to solve known problems builds muscles in the brain, particularly the neocortex.
 Like [code katas](http://codekata.com/), these exercises target building muscle memory.

-1. **Temporal** - relating to temporary space.
+1. **Temporal:** relating to temporary space.
 Holding items in mind is a skill that practice improves.
-1. **Spacial** - relating to visualizing how these exercises interrelate with data.
+1. **Spatial:** relating to visualizing how these exercises interrelate with data.
-1. **Speaking** - [rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) through the problem challenges communication.
+1. **Speaking:** [rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) through the problem challenges communication.
 Think: how can I teach this to someone?
-1. **Recollection** - these workouts target a wide range of muscles, memorizing essential patterns.
+1. **Recollectio:n** these workouts target a wide range of muscles, memorizing essential patterns.
 Repeating them leads to working efficiently within an integrated development environment.
-1. **Abstract** - Learning something new.
+1. **Abstract:** Learning something new.
 Discovering a new workout, we add computer science fundamentals to expand our knowledge.

 ## The Workout